The IT industry has seen its share of technological revolutions, from PCs and the World Wide Web to the Internet of Things and everything in between.

 Customers expect the same quality of experience and reliability from applications they consume regardless of where the application is located or how it’s connected – they shouldn’t have to care.
 However, application performance and response times are less predictable in the cloud, more complex to design and more challenging to troubleshoot when issues do arise.
 For traditional applications migrating to the cloud this can be even more challenging and may require capabilities not offered natively in the cloud environment without the introduction of 3rd parties.

-A recent survey by Gartner noted that approximately 70% of CIOs surveyed will be jettisoning on premise data centers in favor of the cloud over the next two years.
+Gartner have stated that approximately 70% of CIOs surveyed will be jettisoning on-premises data centers in favor of the cloud over the next two years.
 The primary reason given for this shift is that most traditional IT service providers aren’t delivering public cloud-related services or products that are suited for digital business transformation.

-When application delivery-related capabilities not offered by a cloud provider are needed, one approach is to simply “bring-your-own-ADC” by leveraging available 3rd party offerings built for these environments.
-This ensures that the same capabilities used by the application on premise is present when the application becomes operational in the cloud provider environment.
+When application delivery-related capabilities not offered by a cloud provider are needed, one approach is to simply “bring-your-own-load balancer” by leveraging available 3rd party offerings built for these environments.
+This ensures that the same capabilities used by the application on-premises is present when the application becomes operational in the cloud provider environment.
 However, this presents another set of challenges that are more financial than technical in nature.